 - Densities are expressed as a maximum, not minimum, and therefore it is expected that not all development within R160 coded land will be developed to the maximum potential yield (thus resulting in fewer dwellings); - Part 2 of LSP 82 states the requirement for higher residential densities (R60-R160) and mixed use developments within the 400 to 800 metre walkable catchments of the railway station to facilitate public transit oriented development.
 Under LSP 82, an R160 coding applies to all of the Centre zoned land west of the railway line, up to Marmion Avenue.
 The proposed R30-R80 and R100 densities are inconsistent with the overall development intent for the EDC.
 The provision of low-medium density housing across the EDC will limit the ability to develop at higher densities within the walkable catchments of the railway station; - LSP 82 requires R100 development for the area east of the railway station however, a significant portion of the 10 hectare private school site will be situated within the 400 metre walkable catchment of the railway station.
-As such, ACP 104 proposes no residential development east of the railway station in lieu of R100 residential development; - As per SPP 4.2, the residential target of 30 dwellings per gross site hectare specifically relates to the 400 metre walkable catchment.
-The applicant's estimate of 365 dwellings relies on dwellings being provided within the Residential zone which is predominately located between the 400 to 800 metre walkable catchment and not within the commercial or business zoned areas:
+As such, ACP 104 proposes no residential development east of the railway station in lieu of R100 residential development;

-- Although the applicant asserts that apartment development may be limited within the next 15 years, the planning framework should not restrict the ability to develop to these densities within or beyond this notional timeframe; - Administration has reviewed the residential densities for other nearby Centres located on the Yanchep Rail line.
+- As per SPP 4.2, the residential target of 30 dwellings per gross site hectare specifically relates to the 400 metre walkable catchment.
+The applicant's estimate of 365 dwellings relies on dwellings being provided within the Residential zone which is predominately located between the 400 to 800 metre walkable catchment and not within the commercial or business zoned areas; - Although the applicant asserts that apartment development may be limited within the next 15 years, the planning framework should not restrict the ability to develop to these densities within or beyond this notional timeframe; - Administration has reviewed the residential densities for other nearby Centres located on the Yanchep Rail line.
 It is noted that the Butler District Centre contains residential densities of R60 and R160 with other higher order centres in the corridor (Alkimos and Yanchep) proposing R-AC density surrounding their respective train stations.

 Given the above, a blanket R160 density for the entire ACP 104 allows for all sites to reach a suitable density close to the railway station.
 The R160 coding within the 400 metre walkable catchment from the train station should be retained in order to accommodate high density transit orientated development to satisfy the required density targets of SPP 4.2.
+Notwithstanding this, it is acknowledged that this form and density of development may not be achievable within the short term or even medium term, however may be commercially viable in the longer term as the Centre matures.
+Therefore the R160 coding should be viewed as a maximum code for the ultimate development and that development of a lower code may be appropriate within the initial stages of EDC to ensure a viable form of development.

-Furthermore, the ACP 104 proposes a very wide density range (R30 to R80) within the Residential zone, however does not provide locational criteria to inform where the higher or lower densities should be provided.
+Furthermore, the ACP 104 proposes a very wide density range (R30-R80) within the Residential zone, however does not provide locational criteria to inform where the higher or lower densities should be provided.